d-kozak/spark-assignment/Assignment.md

 val tf_idf = dataset.map(idfCalc, Encoders.DOUBLE())
 ```
 ### 7) [Index](./src/main/kotlin/io/dkozak/estg/spark/assignment/tasks/7.kt)
-Since the column containing longest strings is the summary, I decided to create inverted index for the one.
+Since the column containing longest strings is the summary, I decided to create inverted index for this one.
-It could be used to add search engine capability for the dataset.

-First, I transformed documents into tuples, where first element is a word a the second element is a documentId of
+First, I transformed documents into tuples, where the first element is a word and the second element is a documentId of
 a document, where this word can be found.
 ```
 val getText = object : FlatMapFunction<Row, Tuple2<String, String>>, Serializable {